Toy Story 4: Accolades

 At the 92nd Academy Awards, Toy Story 4 received a nomination for Best Original Song and won Best Animated Feature.
 The film's other nominations include six Annie Awards, a British Academy Film Award, a Critics' Choice Movie Award (which it won), and a Golden Globe Award.

-Future
+Controversy

+A scene from the film briefly shows a couple of lesbian mothers with a child at a kindergarten orientation.
+This prompted One Million Moms, a conservative group in the United States, to call for a boycott of Toy Story 4.

+Post-release

 Sequel

-In February 2019, Allen expressed interest in doing another film as he "did not see any reason why they would not do it".
-That May, producer Mark Nielsen confirmed that after Toy Story 4, Pixar would return its focus to making original films instead of sequels for a while.
-On The Ellen DeGeneres Show, Hanks said that Toy Story 4 would be the final installment in the franchise, but Nielsen disclosed a possibility of a fifth film, as Pixar was not ruling out that possibility.
-In February 2023, during an announcement of major layoffs at Disney, CEO Bob Iger also announced that the franchise would continue with a fifth film.
-Allen confirmed that he will return as the voice of Buzz in the sequel.
-Later in the month, Pixar CCO and franchise alumni, Pete Docter stated that the film will be "surprising" and will have "cool things you've never seen before."

-Spin-off

-A spin-off of the main series of films entitled Lightyear was released on June 17, 2022, directed by Angus MacLane.
-It starred Chris Evans as the voice of a human Buzz Lightyear, and focused on Buzz's in-universe backstory before he became a famous toy.
-The film received generally positive reviews, but was a box-office bomb, grossing only $226 million on a $200 million budget.
+A sequel, Toy Story 5, is scheduled to be released on June 19, 2026.

 Short film

 A short film titled Lamp Life reveals Bo Peep's whereabouts between leaving and reuniting with Woody.
 The short was released on Disney+ on January 31, 2020.

 Series

 A 10-episode short-form educational series, Forky Asks a Question, debuted exclusively on the Disney+ streaming service upon its launch on November 12, 2019.
 It focuses mainly on Forky, but other Toy Story characters such as Rex, Hamm, Trixie, Buttercup, and Mr. Pricklepants also make appearances.